The Complete 2025 Guide For Visiting Hobbiton In New Zealand

 Gandalf: “And what of old friends?”

-It was so familiar, I felt like I was coming home.
-And THAT DOOR.
+It was so familiar, I felt like I was returning to a place I knew intimately.
+And THE door.

-This part is off limits on the tour, so don’t be too disappointed if you can’t pose in front of the door.
+This part is off limits on the tour, so don’t be too disappointed if you can’t step right up to the front door.
 From here, we exited out the gate and wandered down the hill back towards the old mill next to the bridge that leads to the Green Dragon Inn.

-Yes!
 The Green Dragon Inn is a real pub.
 With real beer, cider and ale.
-During the filming of Lord of the Rings and the Hobbit, they brewed a beer specifically for the movie and the actors, with a lower than usual alcoholic content (you don’t expect the actors to have the same tolerance as hobbits and dwarves for all the multiple takes do you?).
-Take 2!
+During the filming of Lord of the Rings and the Hobbit, they brewed a beer specifically for the movie and the actors, with a lower than usual alcoholic content, on account of actors not having the same tolerance as hobbits and dwarves.
+Especially, if you have to do multiple takes of a scene.

 Hobbiton Movie Set Tour: Ginger Beer, Pale Ale, Apple Cider At The Green Dragon Inn